hrkltz/PicPlacer/README.md

 # PicPlacer
-Place your pics in the world!
+Place your jpg-pics in the world!

 More informations and source will be added soon as possible :-)